typst/typst/tests/typ/compiler/import.typ

 #import 5: something

 ---
+// Error: 9-10 expected path, module or function, found integer
+#import 5 as x

+---
 // Error: 9-11 failed to load file (is a directory)
 #import "": name

 ---
+// Error: 9-11 failed to load file (is a directory)
+#import "" as x

+---
 // Error: 9-20 file not found (searched at typ/compiler/lib/0.2.1)
 #import "lib/0.2.1"

+---
+// Error: 9-20 file not found (searched at typ/compiler/lib/0.2.1)
+#import "lib/0.2.1" as x

 ---
 // Some non-text stuff.